Custody Relocation Lawyers Warminster, PA

 If you are a custodial parent planning to relocate or a noncustodial parent wishing to contest a planned move, our law firm can help you protect your rights.
 When you schedule a consultation with our law firm, one of our skilled family law attorneys will meet with you to discuss your case and help you take the necessary steps.

-Giving Notice of Child Custody Relocation in Lansdale, PA
+Giving Notice of Child Custody Relocation in Upper Dublin, PA

 If you are a custodial parent and you plan to relocate your child, it is necessary to give notice to the other parent.
 This notice should be given in writing — sent by certified mail — and should outline all of the contact information related to the new residence, as well as the date of the intended move.
 Notice must be given at least 60 days before relocating.

-Contesting a Custody Relocation Move in King of Prussia, PA
+Contesting a Custody Relocation Move in Cheltenham, PA

 If you wish to contest a planned relocation, it is important that you act quickly.
 You have 30 days from the time you receive notice to file an objection.
 After you file an objection, a hearing will then be scheduled to decide the issue in front of a judge.